Workers Compensation Practice Center

 Attorney Leslie S. Shaw has considerable understanding of the nuances and the complexities of workers’ compensation law in California.
 She knows how to deal with insurance defense lawyers, company doctors and others who may attempt to prevent you from obtaining the benefits that you rightfully deserve as an injured worker under California law.

-Please call our law firm at 619-894-8543 or contact us online to arrange for a free initial consultation.
+Please call our law firm at 619-894-8543 to arrange for a free initial consultation.
 We can help you understand your rights, address your questions and help you determine whether you wish to retain our firm as your legal counsel.

 Workers’ Compensation – An Overview